-For General Education and University Requirements
+General Education and University Requirements

-- First-year Students are advised by the Undergraduate Advising Center
+- All students are advised by the Undergraduate Advising Center

 The Communication Studies Department hosts open advising hours where students will be seen on a drop-in basis.
-During open advising hours, you can get help understanding your Catalog Rights, requirements for the major, upper-division General Education, SF State Studies, and Complementary Studies.
+During open advising hours, you can get help understanding your Catalog Rights, requirements for the major, upper-division General Education, SF State Studies and Complementary Studies.

 - The link works for students with 2018-19 Catalog rights.